 Even More Fundraising Help

-If your PTO is looking for more specific and detailed fundraising guidance, then you’ll definitely want to check out the Fundraiser Planner and Fabulous Fundraising Guide.
-The planner and guide both give a solid foundation for all Fundraising Chairs to grow on, from how to avoid picking a fundraiser that’ll cost you in the long run and a detailed 6 month fundraiser success timeline.
+If your PTO is looking for more specific and detailed fundraising guidance, then you’ll definitely want to check out the Fundraising Success Kit.
+The resources act as a guide and also give a solid foundation for all Fundraising Chairs to grow with, from how to avoid picking a fundraiser that’ll cost you in the long run and a detailed 6 month fundraiser success timeline.

 Over to you!